ahsanakhtar91/practice_tasks/README.md

 # Practice Tasks

-A repository for a few of my recent sample coding practice tasks
+A repository for a few of my recent practice apps that I like to develop as fun in my free time.

 It currently includes total **9** of my practice tasks: